-The sensitivity analyses below have been determined based on the exposure to interest rates for non-derivative instruments at the end of the reporting period.
+For the year ended 31 March 2013, the sensitivity analyses below have been determined based on the exposure to interest rates for non-derivative instruments at the end of the reporting period.
 The analysis is prepared assuming the financial instruments outstanding at the end of the reporting period were outstanding for the whole year.
-A 100 basis points (2012: 100 basis points) increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.
+A 100 basis points increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.